5 Costly ISO 9001 Mistakes – and How to Avoid Them

 Organizations must continually adapt to the external environment to survive.
 When they change the way they do things, the related elements of the Quality Management System should also improve.

-Slacking off after achieving ISO 9001 certification is a common mistake.
+Slacking off after achieving ISO 9001 certification is a common ISO 9001 certification mistakes businesses make.
 However, initial certification to ISO 9001 is only the beginning: the quality management system requires effort to sustain and improve.

 In addition, the original certificate is only ever valid for three years.
 External auditors will generally return at least once per year to conduct a surveillance audit and every three years for another full audit.
 When they return, the auditors expect to see evidence that the QMS is central to the way the organization runs its business and that processes are continuously improving.
-To satisfy the auditors and maximize the rewards that ISO 9001 brings, there needs to be an ongoing effort by everyone to use, maintain and improve the quality management system.
+To satisfy the auditors, avoid ISO 9001 nonconformities, and maximize the rewards that the standard brings, there needs to be an ongoing effort by everyone to use, maintain and improve the quality management system.

 There are many things organizations can do to maintain momentum after getting certified.
 Firstly, celebrate the achievement with the whole organization.
 Emphasize all the goals and benefits that have been realized, and stress the rewards that ISO 9001 brings.
 Highlight the concept of continuous improvement, and make it clear to everyone that your QMS is a living entity that needs constant nurturing.
 And at all times, top management needs to continue to show support for the QMS and resource it appropriately.